trojblue/RNN-project/readme.md

 - **text length**: The parameter determines the length of the review that is being considered.
 The average length of review is 326 characters, so I tried setting it to 400 for large coverage, and gradually reduced it to 60, which has almost the same accuracy (~0.003 margin) and much faster compared to a higher length.
 - **embed size:** The word vector has a size of 50, since we're using pretrained GloVe model that has a size of 50 dimensions.
-- **hidden layer size:** The training task we're performing is a 二分任务, so the hidden layer size was set to a smaller number of 64 to reduce overfitting of the model.
+- **hidden layer size:** The training task we're performing is a binary classification, so the hidden layer size was set to a smaller number of 64 to reduce overfitting of the model.
 - **dropout rate:**  The dropout rate was set to a higher value to reduce overfitting.
 Some research I found online suggests that 0.5 (50%) dropout rate would be a good value for the hidden layers, and some testing on the validation set suggests similar results as well.
-- **output dimension:** The goal of this project was to 分辨 whether the customer recommends the product or not, which is two dimensional.
+- **output dimension:** The goal of this project was to check whether the customer recommends the product or not, which is two dimensional.